West Texas Adventure 2019

 We continued north on highway 54 to Pine Springs, past the entrance to Guadalupe Mountains National Park, then picked up highway 62 into New Mexico, where we entered Mountain Time, and continued further north to Whites City.
 We walked into the small office of the Whites City Cavern Inn.

 "Where is everyone?"
 I whispered.
-As we approached the tall check-in desk, we noticed an elderly man behind sitting low in a chair behind it.
+As we approached the tall check-in desk, we noticed a small elderly man sitting low in a chair behind it.